atsilcock/store-manager-app/README.md

 Grocery Store Management API
 # Management System

 This project provides a RESTful API for managing employees, grocery stores, and departments.
 The API allows CRUD operations for employees and stores, while maintaining relationships between departments and employees within the store.
+Additionally, it includes a client-side application for interacting with the API.

 ## Technologies Used
 - **Python 3.8.13**